How to evaluate EHR vendors (with free matrix)

 Step 3: Send requests for demos to shortlisted vendors

 Once you’ve shortlisted vendors, contact them for a demo.
 This typically starts with a request for demonstration (RFD) document where you explain your practice’s background and needs.
 Remember to include practice-specific scenarios to help the vendor understand your current issues.Pay attention to the features, user interface, and workflows during the demo.
 Also, include a staff representative (end-user) in the process so that they can ask the right questions.
-You can use this list of questions during the demo:
+You can use this checklist of questions to ask ehr vendors during the demo:

 Another question to consider is how data is handled if your practice is acquired or sold.